mikeridgill/ptm_connectivity_and_density/README.md

     python plot_connectivity.py parameters.mat

-An example of the parameters file, called parameters.mat, is included in the directory input<sub>files</sub>, which can be used as a template to create a file that suits your requirements, using MATLAB.
+An example of the parameters file, called parameters.mat, is included in the directory input_files, which can be used as a template to create a file that suits your requirements, using MATLAB.
 The table below summarises what is in this file.

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">